ml-retrospectives/ml-retrospectives.github.io/_pages/06_faq.md

 A: To our knowledge, having a repository for authors' critiques of their past papers isn't something that has been done before in machine learning (or at least, it's not commonly used).
 There is a very related project in psychology called the [Loss of Confidence Project](https://lossofconfidence.com/), where researchers can submit forms indicating that they've lost confidence in the main result of their paper.

+### Q: Can I host a Retrospectives workshop at (insert conference here)?

+A: Sure!
+Reach out to us at *ml.retrospectives@gmail.com* and we can discuss how to make that possible.

 ### Q: I'm having trouble writing or uploading my retrospective.
 What should I do?